 Called 1994 Email Marisa

 Marisa regularly advises and represents clients in relation to the validity/construction of Wills, disputes involving Executors and PR’s, Part 64 applications and on claims under the Inheritance (Provision for Family and Dependants) Act 1975 and other related matters.
-Last year she appeared in the first post Ilott v Blue Cross adult claimant case for financial provision (Nahjec v Fowle EW Misc 11 CC).
+She appeared in the first post Ilott v Blue Cross adult claimant case for financial provision (Nahjec v Fowle EW Misc 11 CC).

 Marisa is instructed by solicitors and individuals across the North Eastern, Midland and Wales and Chester Circuits and consequently has appeared in the Business and Property Courts in many regions.

 Marisa's down to earth approach, direct advice and ability to communicate with clients at any level makes her an ideal choice for litigation in areas where emotions can run high.

 Marisa is happy to travel for all aspects of her work (usually with no extra charge) and if appropriate can act on a direct access basis.

 Marisa is instructed particularly in relation to :-

 c.
 Applications under the Inherent Jursidiction of the High Court in relation to injunctive proceedings to protect vulnerable adults

 d.
 Litigation challenging and making deputyship applications both for Local Authorities and individuals

 f.
 Lifetime gifts, in cases where there are allegations of misappropriation of funds and in case involving the calling in of bonds.